kylep/kyle.pericak.com/content/posts/aws/aws-fargate.md

-title: Running Custom Docker Containers on AWS ECS (Fargate) from Web Console
+title: AWS Fargate: Basics
 summary: How to run a docker container on AWS Fargate from the web console
 slug: aws-fargate
-category: aws
+category: cloud
-tags: aws, docker, ecs
+tags: AWS, Docker
 date: 2019-09-10
 modified: 2019-09-10
 status: published
+image: aws-fargate.png
+thumbnail: aws-fargate-thumb.png

-How to run a docker container on AWS ECS using the AWS web console.
-The container launched will be one which was created from the AWS Elastic Container Registry, and it will run on Amazon's [Fargate Container-as-a-Service](https://aws.amazon.com/fargate/).
+How to run a docker container on AWS ECS (Elastic Compute Cloud)  using the AWS web console.
+A container from the Elastic Container Registry will be launched.
+It will run on Amazon's [Fargate Container-as-a-Service](https://aws.amazon.com/fargate/).

 ---

+[TOC]

+---

-# Launch the container
+# Launch a container on Fargate

 1. Upload an image to AWS ECR.
 [See my guide on using AWS ECR](/aws-ecr.html).
 1. Open [AWS ECS](https://ca-central-1.console.aws.amazon.com/ecs/)